Michmcb/SectionConfig/README.md

 ### Comments
 A Comment is a number sign (#), followed by text.
 They must be the first thing on the line (besides whitespace).

+### Indentation
+It's recommended to indent by 1 more level when you open a section or a value list.
+Tabs or spaces, whatever you prefer, just be consistent.
+The only time when indentation is significant is a multiline value.
+A multiline value is denoted by a Key on one line, and the next line being more indented than the Key was.
+"More indented" meaning the next line starts with the same indentation that the Key did, and has more indentation beyond that.

 ## Examples